Mookie Betts Player Props: Dodgers vs. Giants

 Mookie Betts At The Plate

-- Betts has four doubles, a home run and seven walks while hitting .250.
+- Betts is hitting .293 with four doubles, two home runs and seven walks.

+- Among the qualifying hitters in MLB play, his batting average ranks 70th, his on-base percentage ranks 38th, and he is 44th in the league in slugging.

+- Betts enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .286 with one homer.

-- In eight of 10 games this season, Betts has picked up at least one hit, including one game with multiple hits.
+- Betts has gotten a hit in nine of 11 games this season (81.8%), with multiple hits twice.

-- He has gone deep in one of 10 games, and in 2.3% of his plate appearances.
+- In 11 games played this year, he has hit a homer in two of them.

-- Betts has picked up an RBI twice this season, but just one in each of those games.
+- In three games this season, Betts has picked up an RBI, with more than one RBI once.

+- In eight games this year (72.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.